Australian scrub python: Diet

 S. kinghorni is one of the largest land predators in Australia, and depending on the habitat, age and size, the prey range can vary from small mammals, birds and reptiles to wallabies.
 The basis of the diet consists of birds and mammals.
 Among them, for example, rainbow bee-eaters (Merops ornatus), bush rats (Rattus fuscipes), northern quolls (Dasyurus hallucatus), spectacled flying fox (Pteropus conspicillatus), northern brown bandicoots (Isoodon macrourus), long-nosed bandicoots (Perameles nasuta) and striped possums (Dactylopsila trivirgata).
 In addition, on the outskirts of settlements, the species repeatedly feeds on domestic poultry.
 Relatively often there is also predation of pythons on small wallaby species in particular agile wallabies (Notamacropus agilis), red-legged pademelons (Thylogale stigmatica) and Bennett's tree-kangaroos (Dendrolagus bennettianus).
 One of the largest animal victims documented to date was a 10 kg adult mobile wallaby, which was swallowed by a female python 4.33 m long and weighing 13.5 kg.

-In captivity

-The Australian scrub python is somewhat rare in the pet trade outside of Australia.
-However, with captive breeding projects and hobbyists interested in the species, it is becoming more available, with its New Guinea counterparts being much more available (especially in the United States).